ConnorKirk/PersonalSite/content/about/_index.md

 My name is Connor Kirkpatrick.

+You can contact me via website (at) ckp (dot) fyi, or find me on twitter/github etc

 This blog is my space for whatever crosses my mind or catches my interest.
 It's a place for me to practice my writing, process my thoughts and record what I learn.

+At the moment I am a developer.
+I'm captain of my local rowing club in my spare time.

 I started this site whilst trying to get my first technical job.
 With a bit of luck, and a lot of good colleagues, I have been fortunate to get experience with a wide range of technologies, such as: